powenn/HTB-CPTS/CheatSheet/INTRO TO ASSEMBLY LANGUAGE.md

 [ "$2" == "-g" ] && gdb -q ${fileName} || ./${fileName}
 ```

+we can use the assembler.sh script we wrote in the previous section with the `-g` flag.
+It will assemble and link the code, and then run it with gdb

 ## Disassembling

 To disassemble a file, we will use the objdump tool, which dumps machine code from a file and interprets the assembly instruction of each hex code.
 We can disassemble a binary using the -D flag.